 Convert AIFF to FLAC

-You can convert AIFF file to FLAC as well as to variety of other formats with free online converter.
+You can convert aiff audio format to flac as well as to variety of other audio track formats with free online converter.

 Audio Interchange File Format

 AIFF is intended for viewing and processing of audio data, as well as for its storage in digital devices.
 Apple designers developed it on the base of IFF in late 1980s.
 Thanks to lossless coding, it is very similar to WAV.
 In Windows OS, it is mostly used with .aiff extension.